aroberge/friendly-traceback-docs/docs/source/tracebacks_en.rst

-    A TypeError is usually caused by trying to combine two incompatible types of objects, or by calling a function with the wrong type of object.
+    A TypeError is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by tring to do an operation not allowed on a given type of object.

     Likely cause:
         You tried to concatenate (add) two different types of objects: